Kazumz/NodeJS-GraphQL-Webpack/README.md

-# GraphQLWebpack
+# NodeJS / GraphQL / Webpack
-A simple example of using GraphQL with Webpack and TypeScript 3.7.x.
+A simple example of using NodeJS, GraphQL, and Webpack with TypeScript 3.7.x.

-This was done to ensure a suitable supporting environment is in place for the inevitable extension of this GraphQL implementation.

 - To start, run 'npm install', then 'npm run start'.